 You can, if you wish, attack or assault all of the wall sections in question if the charging stands have enough movement.
-But this is not compulsory, apart from in the sort of situations outlined above.

 Gateways and Breaches

 Walls can have entrances of two broadly different sizes: large gateways and smaller doors or gates, such as postern gates and sally ports.
 The chances are that a model gateway won't look wide enough for an infantry stand to move through - but we won't worry about that.
 Just as in real life, troops will file through a door or gate so we must assume our warriors can do the same.